Sage-Bionetworks/synapsePythonClient/README.md

 Installation
 ------------

-The python Synapse client has been tested on python 2.7 on Mac OS X, Ubuntu Linux and Windows.
+The Python Synapse client has been tested on python 2.7 on Mac OS X, Ubuntu Linux and Windows.

 ### Install using pip